Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 - Connect your air tool to your air hose

 Example T-Style Air Manifold for connecting 2 compressors together:

 Considerations of Connecting Two Compressors Together of Differing CFM

 - Great for continuous use of air tools – the pumping capacity of the system has a higher CFM

 - Suitable for intermittent air tool use

-- Could be more cost effective if using a spare compressor or borrowing from a friend or neighbor
+- Could be more cost-effective if you’re using a spare compressor or borrow from a friend or neighbor

 - Adjustable Air Compressor Pressure Switches will be required

 - Still need to check the DUTY CYCLE of the air compressors to size the air compressors correctly in relation to the air tool working CFM

 Controlling Cut In of Two Different Compressors